 Additional sustainability requirements

+Certification standards like Rainforest Alliance/UTZ are important on the mainstream coffee market and are usually part of the sustainability strategy of traders, coffee roasters and retailers.
 British players along the coffee supply chain handle a wide range of certified coffees.
 Examples include roaster Lincoln & York and retailer Tesco, which all handle at least three of the four main certification schemes for coffee (Fairtrade, Rainforest Alliance/UTZ, organic and 4C) as part of their sustainability policy.

 - Refer to the International Trade Centre Standards Map or the Global Food Safety Initiative website to learn about the different food safety management systems, hygiene standards and certification schemes.